 2.02 (a): Required Procedures

-Before participating in Special Olympics training and/or competition an eligible person, under Section 2.01, must register to participate with an Accredited Program.
-SOI may approve the policies, procedures, registration forms and materials used by all Accredited Programs for registering Special Olympics athletes.
+Before participating in Special Olympics training and/or competition, under Section 2.01, an eligible person must register to participate with an Accredited Program.
+SOI may approve the policies, procedures, registration forms, and materials all Accredited Programs use for registering Special Olympics athletes.
 Registration as a Special Olympics athlete shall include the submission of the following:

 Eligible persons desiring to register as Special Olympics athletes must complete and submit to an Accredited Program a standardized application for participation in Special Olympics that outlines the athlete's identifying information.
-The standardized applications used by Accredited Programs to register Special Olympics athletes are subject to SOI's approval, and must conform to the form entitled the “Athlete Data Form”.
-Accredited Programs may create an athlete data form for use within their respective jurisdictions, but only if all the content prescribed by the SOI-approved form is included in the form used by the Accredited Program, and no material may be added to that form that is inconsistent with these General Rules or the other Uniform Standards.
+The standardized applications used by Accredited Programs to register Special Olympics athletes are subject to SOI's approval and must conform to the form entitled the “Athlete Registration Form.”
+Accredited Programs may create an athlete registration form for use within their respective jurisdictions, but only if all the content prescribed by the SOI-approved form is included in the form used by the Accredited Program, and no material may be added to that form that is inconsistent with these General Rules or the other Uniform Standards.

-This form details the athlete’s medical background relevant to participation in Special Olympics, and contains a physician's or trained medical professional’s report and certification concerning the results of the initial physical examination required by subsection (f)(1) below.
+and contains a physician's or trained medical professional’s report and certification concerning the results of the initial physical examination required by subsection (g)(1) below.

 2.02 (d): Athlete Release Form

 A properly signed standardized release must be submitted to the Accredited Program on behalf of every athlete as part of the athlete registration process.
-The standardized release shall grant the appropriate Special Olympics entities (e.g., the Accredited Program, SOI or a GOC) permission to make certain limited uses of an athlete's name and likeness (in accordance with Section 2.03), acknowledge the potential impact on an athlete with Down syndrome of participating in certain sports, and authorize the appropriate Special Olympics entities (e.g., the Accredited Program, SOI, or a GOC) to make arrangements for emergency medical treatment when necessary.
-The content and format of the release shall be subject to SOI's approval and must conform to the release form entitled "Official Special Olympics Release Form," and any supplement or amendment to that form, approved by SOI (the "Athlete Release Form").
-In order to ensure uniformity in the content of the releases which Special Olympics athletes or their parents are asked to sign, all Accredited Programs must use the SOI-described Athlete Release Form unless otherwise authorized in writing by SOI (including any modifications required by law).
-The Athlete Release Form must be signed by an adult athlete or by the parent or guardian of any athlete who is legally a minor.
+The standardized release shall grant the appropriate Special Olympics entities (e.g., the Accredited Program, SOI, or a LOC) permission to make certain limited uses of an athlete's name and likeness (in accordance with Section 2.03), acknowledge the potential impact on an athlete with Down syndrome of participating in certain sports, and authorize the appropriate Special Olympics entities (e.g., the Accredited Program, SOI, or an LOC) to make arrangements for emergency medical treatment when necessary.
+The content and format of the release shall be subject to SOI's approval and must conform to the release form entitled "Official Special Olympics Release Form" and any supplement or amendment to that form approved by SOI (the "Athlete Release Form").
+To ensure uniformity in the content of the releases that Special Olympics athletes or their parents and/or guardians are asked to sign, all Accredited Programs must use the SOI described Athlete Release Form unless otherwise authorized in writing by SOI (including any modifications required by law).
+The Athlete Release Form must be signed by an adult athlete or by the parent or guardian of any athlete subject to guardianship or a minor.

-2.02 (g): Participation by Individuals Who Have Symptoms of Spinal Cord Compression Including Symptomatic Atlanto-axial Instability
+2.02 (h): Participation by Individuals Who Have Symptoms of Spinal Cord Compression Including Symptomatic Atlanto-axial Instability

 Compression of the spinal cord at any vertebral level, including at the level of the cervical vertebrae C-1 and C-2 in the neck, known as Atlanto-axial instability (AAI), may expose individuals to possible injury if they participate in activities that radically move the vertebrae at the area of compression.
 Resultant hyperextension or radical flexion of the neck or upper spine could produce significant injury.
 Accredited Programs must take the following precautions before permitting athletes who, during a physical examination demonstrate symptoms of spinal cord compression and/or symptomatic AAI to participate in certain physical activities:

-All Athletes, when they receive the standard preparticipation physical examination referred to in this Article 2, must be examined by a Licensed Medical Professional for symptoms of adverse neurological effects, including those that could result from spinal cord compression or symptomatic AAI.
+- Determination of Symptoms.
+All Athletes, when they receive the standard pre-participation physical examination referred to in this Article 2, must be examined by a Licensed Medical Professional for symptoms of adverse neurological effects, including those that could result from spinal cord compression or symptomatic AAI.
 Such symptoms may include: significant neck pain, radicular pain (localized neurological pain), weakness, numbness, spasticity (unusual “tightness” of certain muscles) or change in muscle tone, gait difficulties, hyperreflexia (highly reactive deep tendon reflexes), change in bowel or bladder function or other signs or symptoms of myelopathy (injury to the spinal cord).

-2.02 (h): Participation in Special Olympics Unified Sports®
+2.02 (i): Participation in Special Olympics Unified Sports®

 Section 2.03: Use of Athletes' Names and Likenesses